ImGqbbo/Litio/README.md

 - Enjoy :')

 Thanks to GEFF and TheDemonTeam for helping me testing the bot.
 Go and checkout their projects and tools: https://github.com/TheDemonTeam.
-Also credits to iLinked for the base detect system, you can find his anti-raid here: https://github.com/not-ilinked/Anarchy/tree/master/Example%20projects/AntiRaid